-The objective of this training aims at meeting is to respond to a growing demand in these areas, resulting from the digital revolution that the business world has to deal with.
+The objective of this training is to respond to a growing demand in these areas, resulting from the digital revolution that the business world has to deal with.

 Our societies currently rely on digital services built around communications, storage and computing infrastructures.
 The scientific and technical challenges of Infrastructure as a service are related to the control of complex, dynamic, heterogeneous and interconnected systems, but also to the ability to process data and extract information.
 Such challenges will enable the development of new uses and services, from the advances made in artificial intelligence.
 The simultaneous design of new services and communicating objects is at the heart of the industrial and societal revolution which we are witnessing and experiencing.